 Tax-Exempt Organizations Legal Issues | Needing an Attorney

 Has your religious corporation or nonprofit organization needed an attorney for some time, but did not look for one because of financial concerns?
 Maybe you have been itching to get professional legal guidance but again, are concerned that you may not have the money to do so.
 These situations occur every day.
 With the complex issues your nonprofit organization will be facing, professional legal help is a necessity.
-If this sounds like you, you need to contact our experienced Rochester tax-exempt organization lawyers today for a free consultation.
+If this sounds like you, you need to contact our experienced Rochester tax-exempt organization lawyers today for a legal consultation.

 Tax-Exempt Organizations Legal Issues | Regulations

 If your not-for-profit organization has failed to comply with confusing regulations and penalties you should contact us immediately because these charges have serious consequences.

 At Friedman and Ranzenhofer, our Rochester tax-exempt organization lawyers have been assisting nonprofit and religious corporations for close to thirty-five years.
 Our firm has been able to offer these services because of our reasonable and affordable rates.
 Attorney Friedman has decades of experience in creating non-profit groups.
 He has had the honor of assisting New York tax-exempt organizations and foundations of all sizes.